phalcon-orphanage/docs/en/webserver-setup.md

 ![](/assets/images/content/webserver-xampp-phpinfo.png)

 [phpinfo][phpinfo] will output a significant amount of information on screen about the current state of PHP.
-Scroll down to check if the phalcon extension has been loaded correctly.
+Scroll down to check if the Phalcon extension has been loaded correctly.

 ![](/assets/images/content/webserver-xampp-phpinfo-phalcon.png)